Peaceikedi444/New-repository-/README.md

-# New-repository-
+# About my first project on GitHub
-My first repository
+# this is my very first attempt at doing anything coding.